Connected TV Goes Gold in 2018

 Data collection methods raise questions about privacy, which can color users’ attitudes toward connected TV and related advertising.
 Similarly, the wealth of potential data, the fragmentation of the streaming content space, and the lack of standardized metrics pose problems of accuracy and attribution when it comes to measuring campaign effectiveness.

 To illustrate, connected TV doesn’t have cookies — so advertisers must replace the web’s cookie-powered individual tracking with household-level tracking based on IP address-matching.
 This imprecision makes it difficult to run granular ad targeting at scale.

 The fragmentation of services and devices compounds the problem.
 Unlike traditional linear programming, connected TV lends itself more towards “bubbles” or “pockets” of audiences: a certain target demographic, for example, might be scattered across several streaming networks, each of which would require separate advertising buys.

 The Bottom Line

-Signs point to 2018 being connected TV’s year.
-The market faces its share of challenges, especially when it comes to scale, but brewing trends like the subscription model slowdown paint a promising future for digital marketing in this sphere.
-With streaming audiences continuing to grow and technology developing to support that, connected TV might well be digital advertising’s next big goldmine.
+Signs point to 2018 being a connection to TV year.
+The market faces its share of challenges, especially when it comes to scaling, but brewing trends like the subscription model slowdown paint a promising future for digital marketing in this sphere.
+With streaming, audiences continuing to grow, and technology developing to support that, connected TV might well be digital advertising’s next big goldmine.